 ‘One of the greatest connectors between people and nature is art – art tells nature’s stories,’ wrote philanthropist Rob Purves in his foreword for the Skullbone Experiment catalogue, the TLC’s first major art project held in 2013–2014.

-Art tells stories and moves people in a way that politics and scientific enquiry can’t.
-When the TLC published a book, Breathing space, in 2021 to mark its twentieth anniversary, our focus was on letting Tasmanians tell their stories of nature in their own way.
-In this webinar, CEO of the TLC James Hattam, a scientist, talks about how scientists and artists see the landscape differently: ‘We’re looking at the same landscape, the same forest, the same wetland, and we’re seeing very different things….
+CEO of the TLC James Hattam, a scientist, talks about how scientists and artists see the landscape differently: ‘We’re looking at the same landscape, the same forest, the same wetland, and we’re seeing very different things….
 Artists have a great ability to communicate complicated scientific and ecological aspects in accessible and powerful ways and they often evoke much more raw emotion and inspire a real commitment to conservation.’